lexnederbragt/canvasCourseCli/README.md

 I wanted to be able to use the command line to view, add and update content on Canvas.
 For example:
 * write pages for Canvas in Markdown, put these under version control, and use a Makefile to automatically convert them to html (using [pandoc](https://pandoc.org)) and add or update them on the course's Canvas instance
 * send files to Canvas from the command line
-* add pages to modules
+* add pages to modules from the command line